 The City's solid waste operations are responsible for the collection and disposal of solid waste for the City of Kenora.
-In 2007 the City processed 14,712 tonnes of waste.
-Approximately 54% of the processed waste is shipped to the Brady Landfill operated by the City of Winnipeg.
+In 2008 the City processed 22,300 tonnes of waste.
+Approximately 32% of the processed waste (7,300 tonnes) was shipped to the Brady Landfill operated by the City of Winnipeg.
 The remaining waste is placed in the Kenora Area Landfill.
 These volumes do not include tonnage related to the recycling operations.

-The City's solid waste operations are staffed by a complement of 10.5 full time employees, 2 part time employees and 2 students.
+The City's solid waste operations are staffed by a complement of 9 full time employees, 2 part time employees and 2 seasonal students.
 The department deploys their staff to other areas of the City, such as the roads department, as required, based on workload demands, resulting in efficiencies within the department where possible.

 There are three types of collection within the City - Urban Residential, Rural Residential and Industrial / Commercial / Institutional (ICI).
 The City currently provides both urban and rural residential collection, operating on a weekly curbside collection schedule.
+In May of 2008 we combined residential garbage routes with residential blue box routes and now collect both with one truck per route.
 Private companies offer all three types of collection.
 The City does not openly compete with these private contractors.

 The blue box recycle program is provided at no cost to the residential users.
 In the past, overall consideration for the solid waste utility included costs related to the recycling program.
 These expenditures artificially inflated City costs related to the solid waste program for the purposes of rate setting, as well as calculating system surpluses.
 The decision was made in 2004 to separate the recycling activities from the solid waste operations.
-Recycling programs continue to be funded by tax dollars through the 2008 municipal operating budget.
+Residential recycling programs continue to be funded by tax dollars through the 2009 municipal operating budget.
+In 2008 the Transfer Station shipped 1,370 tonnes of recyclables to Metro recycling.
+City curbside collection routes collected 402 tonnes or 30% of all recycle materials handled by the department.